These almond thumbprint cookies are melt-in-your-mouth tender and positively addicting.

 When the dough is well chilled, shape it into tablespoon size balls, then use your thumb to make an indentation in the center of each one.
 Dip the tops of the cookies in finely chopped roasted almonds and line them up on a parchment covered baking sheet.

-Fill the little indentation in each cookie with a dollop of jam or preserves, and then bake them at 350 degrees F (175 degrees C) for about 15 minutes.
+Fill the little indentation in each cookie with a dollop of jam or preserves, and then bake!

 Let the cookies cool, then mix some powdered sugar, half and half, and almond extract together to make a glaze.
 Drizzle the cookies with the glaze and let them rest until the glaze has set.